blend-os/blend/README.md

 It's recommended to use the `blend-settings` UI, instead of the `blend` CLI.

-dependentcies require for both methods

-podman
+Both methods require `podman` as a dependency.

 ## Building Manually
 To build manually, you are going to need the following dependentcies